ngangchill/FBlade/Readme.md

     // For more info read laravel Blade Template Docs

 # KEEP IN MIND: *Special situation* [if you want to use Illuminate\Support\Facades\Blade ]
-If you initiate blade class Ngangchill\Blade\Blade::fire->setUpBlade('viewPath', 'compiledPath') than nothing to worry.
+If you initiate blade class Ngangchill\Blade\Blade::fire()->setPaths('viewPath', 'compiledPath') than nothing to worry.
 But if you use an use statment for Ngangchill\Blade\Blade class Than you have be carefull to avoid unwanted error by setting an alias for Ngangchill\Blade\Blade class or adding a trilling slash '\' before Illuminate\Support\Facades\Blade.See the example below